wwwxkz/wdesk/README.md

 - [ ] Use token with id
 - [ ] Token expires
 - [ ] Padronize variables and function names
-- [ ] Remove main script from frontend
 - [ ] Refactor security

 ### Features